-Recommend to the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2013-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+Adopt the Semi-Annual OBMP Status Report 2013-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.

-D. WATER TRANSACTION (Page 59)
+D. WATER TRANSACTION (Page 60)

 Notice of Sale or Transfer - The purchase of 500.000 acre-feet of water from West Valley Water District by Cucamonga Valley Water District.
 This purchase is made from West Valley Water District's storage account, effective for the Fiscal Year 2014-2015.